iande/mathish.com/_posts/2011-05-03-on-a-problem.md

 concrete entities are represented by rounded rectangles while octagons are used to represent pools or clusters of entities.
 Solid lines are used to indicate the direction of communication between components.
-As a brief aside, when we refer to "authors", we are really referring to an author and a software application they are using to interact with our system.
+As a brief aside, when we refer to "authors", we are really referring to authors and the software applications they are using to interact with our system.

 <figure class="display-mode" id="figure-overview">
   <img src="/images/cloud-overview.png"